f18-os/python-intro-fmartinez14/Readme.md

 It supports both I/O redirects, piping and background.

+This program will work using more than one pipe.
+However, it will display the output of all the pipes one at a time.
+Therefore, it will show as failed in the shell tester.
+Inside the shell, it will work and complete the command.

 To test it against the shell program, one must run:

 `./shellTest.sh ./shell.py`